NLB Overdrive

 Mapping Out the Customer Journey

-In order to focus on the experience of Sarah in a single scenario, we map out what it’s like for Sarah to find her book of interest, from the point where she enters the website, to the point where she decides to borrow the book or not.
+To focus on Sarah's experience in a single scenario, her journey was mapped from the moment she enters the website to the point where she decides whether or not to borrow a book of interest.

 Customer Journey Map